← Back to ArticlesTraining Tips

 • Dedicated gym shoes that grip the floor

-What You Don't Need Yet
+What You Do not Need Yet

 • Speed ball and platform.
 Fun but you need skill to use it properly.
 Your gym probably has one anyway.